nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # data_coNdUctorS User Guide

 data_coNdUctorS is a **desktop address book application for managing contact details of members in NUS Co-Curricular Activity (CCA) groups**.
-It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, data_coNdUctorS can get your contact management tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------